jerome-quere/JStd/README.md

 	//Filling the list
 	var vector = jstd.vector()
 	var it = jstl.inserter(vector, vector.begin())
-	jstl.copy(list.begin(), list.end(), it) //Insert the content of the list in the vector without ovewriting the content.
+	jstl.copy(list.begin(), list.end(), it) //Insert the contents of the list in the vector without overwriting the content.

 ### back_inserter_iterator ###

-This iterator allow some algorithm such as copy to push_back data in a container instead of overwriting existing content.
+This iterator allows some algorithm such as copy to push_back data in a container instead of overwriting existing content.

 *see example for* `inserter_iterator`

 ### front_inserter_iterator ###

-This iterator allow some algorithm such as copy to push_front data in a container instead of overwriting existing content.
+This iterator allows some algorithm such as copy to push_front data in a container instead of overwriting existing content.

 *see example for* `inserter_iterator`